Using a geometric lens to find k disjoint shortest paths: The Algorithm: Utilizing the Geometry

-To this end, we introduce \emph{$c$-layered DAGs} and the \textsc{$p$-Disjoint Paths on DAGs} problem.
-For a graph $G$ with coordinates $\pos{v}$ (as defined in \cref{sec:general-k-stuff}) for all $v\in V$, the $c$-layered DAG $D(G,c)$ of $G$ is the directed graph $(V(G),A)$, where $(x,y) \in A$ if and only if $\{x,y\} \in E(G)$ and ${\pos{y}^c - \pos{x}^c} = 1$.
-Crucial here is the following simple observation. \begin{observation} A path $P$ in $G$ is $c$-colored if and only if $(V(P),\{ (u,v) \mid \{u,v\} \in E(P), \pos{v}^c - \pos{u}^c = 1 \})$ is a path in the $c$-layered DAG of $G$. \end{observation} In \textsc{$p$-Disjoint Paths on DAGs} we are given a directed acyclic graph $D$ and a list $(s_i,t_i)_{i\in [p]}$ of (possibly intersecting) terminal pairs, and ask whether there are pairwise internally disjoint $s_i$-$t_i$-path in $D$, for each $i \in [p]$. \citet{FHW80} showed an $n^{O(p)}$-time algorithm for \textsc{$p$-Disjoint Path on DAGs}.
-For the completeness of our algorithm and to drop the big-O in the exponent, we show that \textsc{$p$-Disjoint Paths on DAGs} can be solved in $O(n^{p+1})$ time.
-Note that our algorithm for \textsc{$p$-Disjoint Paths on DAGs} does not contain new algorithmic ideas compared to the algorithm of \citet{FHW80}.
-Afterwards, we show that \cref{alg:dynProg} is correct and runs in $O(n^{12k+k!+k+1})$ time.
+\Citet{FHW80} showed an $n^{O(p)}$-time algorithm for \textsc{$p$-Disjoint Path on DAGs}.
+For the completeness of our algorithm and to drop the big-O in the exponent, we show that~\textsc{\mbox{$p$-Disjoint} Paths on DAGs} can be solved in $O(n^{p-1}m + pn^p)$ time.
+Our algorithm for~\textsc{\mbox{$p$-Disjoint} Paths on DAGs} does not contain new algorithmic ideas compared to the algorithm of \mbox{\citet{FHW80}}.

-\begin{lemma} An instance of \textsc{$p$-Disjoint Paths on DAGs} on a graph with~$n$ vertices can be solved in~$O(n^{p+1})$ time. \end{lemma}
+\begin{lemma} An instance of \textsc{$p$-Disjoint Paths on DAGs} on a graph with~$n$~vertices can be solved in~$O(n^{p-1}m + pn^p)$ time. \end{lemma}